leekevinyg/edison/README.md

 Alternatively, the wakeword "Hey Edison" is available for a completely handsfree experience.
 If using the wakeword, just say "Hey Edison" followed by any of the commands detailed below.

-The following commands are currently supported for Youtube, Netflix, Facebook, Gmail and Instagram:
+The following commands are currently supported:

 - **Open**
 Opens the first google search result that best matches the words spoken after the "open" command.